cilium/cilium/Documentation/operations/upgrade.rst

   BGP CRDs (``CiliumBGPClusterConfig``, ``CiliumBGPPeerConfig``, ``CiliumBGPAdvertisement``, ``CiliumBGPNodeConfigOverride``) to configure BGP.
 * The check for connectivity to the Kubernetes apiserver has been removed from the cilium-agent liveness probe.
 This can be turned back on by setting the helm option ``livenessProbe.requireK8sConnectivity`` to ``true``.
+* The label ``io.cilium.k8s.policy.serviceaccount`` will be included in the default label list.
+If you configure your own identity-relevant labels on your cluster, the number of identities will temporarily increase during the upgrade, which will result in increased drops.
+If you would like to disable this new behavior, you can add ``!io\.cilium\.k8s\.policy\.serviceaccount`` to your identity-relevant labels to exclude the ``io.cilium.k8s.policy.serviceaccount`` label.

 Removed Options
 ~~~~~~~~~~~~~~~